 Get in touch – we’d love to hear from you!
 And if after browsing our website you still have questions, you are now at the page you need!

-For information on Dupuytren’s disease or frozen shoulder contact our chairperson Anna
+For information on Dupuytren’s disease or frozen shoulder, or general enquiries, contact our chairperson Anna

 For information on Ledderhose disease contact our trustee Gary